ColourfulBlank/bigdata/assignment1.md

 + (oswald, steward)	3.2020094929024916
 + (donalbain, malcolm)	3.1544078492855605

-Thought: this two words are mostly occur with each other
+Thought: this two words are mostly occur with each other, and this two words are not common words.

 ### Question 6